 The “fastest” response This Author witnessed (by either I-Screen or I-Medical) was one (1) full day turn around for a result to be submitted.
 Unexpectedly; reporting turn-around feedback, may also falls on a weekend.
 Although this experience is noted only with I-Medical.

 I-Screen (owing once again to User-centric experience) despite more delayed in turn around response ~ nonetheless provide a better all around UX (user experience).

 What else should I be aware of when ordering these tests?

 It is essential to provide two (2) printed evidences on hand, on the day of collection:

 - Print / evidence of email receipt of purchase of panel.

-Further, This Author (AW™) highly recommend readers to (brace upon) verbal explanation for clarity.
-As many are unfamiliar with these private panel service providers.
-Individuals are no doubt going to be confronted with questions such as:
+The reason for presenting the above is for readers to (brace upon) verbal explanation with the collection nurse for clarity.
+Many are unfamiliar with these private panel service providers.
+Common questions will arise, such as: